Karen-Shekyan/The_Binding_Of_The_Elements/README.md

 ###### 5/28/22

 JonathanShavit:
-- figured out why the coin sprite wouldn't load in and fixed that (now the mimimap only uses sprites)
+- Figured out why the coin sprite wouldn't load in and fixed that (now the mimimap only uses sprites)
-- discovered a bug in the drawing of the 'crown' marker of the minimap (a small line is drawn diagonally from the 'crown' marker across the screen - it isn't intrusive, but it's there)
+- Discovered a bug in the drawing of the 'crown' marker of the minimap (a small line is drawn diagonally from the 'crown' marker across the screen - it isn't intrusive, but it's there)

 Karen Shekyan:
 - Improved player knockback.